DanMittendorf/alexa-polly-background-mixing-nodejs/README.md

 This project is based on npm project lambda-audio: npmjs.com/package/lambda-audio and uses SoX (Sound eXchange) command line tool in an AWS Lambda compiled version.

+But I had to edit the npm lambda-audio package at two locations.
+See below #6!
+This is important!

 It allows you to generate Amazon Polly Voices in different languages mixed with background music / sounds.

 This can be used in any Amazon Alexa skill that is written in node.js / ASK-SDK v2.
 Can probably be ported to Jovo Framework or other frameworks as well.
 Feel free to do so, but please link to this project for reference!